MicrosoftDocs/appcenter-docs/docs/sdk/distribute/unity.md

 By default, Distribute uses a public distribution group.
 If you want to use a private distribution group, you will need to explicitly set it via `UpdateTrack` property in the **Distribute** section of the **AppCenterBehavior** behavior to the `Private` value.

-After this call, a browser window will open up to authenticate the user.
+When using the private track, a browser window will open up to authenticate the user.
 All the subsequent update checks will get the latest release on the private track.
-The update track is not persisted in the SDK across app launches.

 If a user is on the **private track**, it means that after the successful authentication, they will get the latest release from any private distribution groups they are a member of.
 If a user is on the **public track**, it means that they will get the latest release from any public distribution group.